 For the best texture and flavor, it's recommended to use Persian or English cucumbers.
 These varieties are thinner-skinned and have fewer seeds, making them perfect for the crispness and refreshing bite in the salad.
 Regular cucumbers can also be used, but they might require peeling and seeding.

-Store any leftover Korean Cucumber Salad in an airtight container in the refrigerator for up to 2-3 days.
-Serve the salad chilled directly from the refrigerator.
+Store in an airtight container in the fridge for up to 2–3 days.
+Drain before serving if needed.

-Here are some of the options to serve with Korean Cucumber Salad:
+Here are some of the options to serve with your spicy Korean Cucumber Salad:

 Did you make this recipe?
 Leave a review and a ⭐⭐⭐⭐⭐ rating below, or tag us in our Facebook Group!
 Alternatively, bookmark it in your browser or save to Pinterest.